andrewheiss/Dissertation/Writing/3_ingo_survey/ingo_survey.md

 In the absence of strong statistical power, I supplement inferences with interpretive analysis of the survey's free response answers.
 Only 19 respondents (2.8%) declined to answer any of the survey's 36 open-ended questions, and most answered between 8–16 questions, resulting in a sizable corpus of qualitative insights into INGO experiences with their host governments.
 Where possible, I quote extensively from these responses to provide deeper anecdotal support of organizations's experiences and decisions working with the governments of their target countries.

 I use the results of this global survey of international NGOs to measure each element of my theory: INGO ideal points, operational flexibility, and relationship with the target regime.
 I also measure how restricted INGOs feel in their host countries and which kinds of adjustments they have undertaken in response to changing regulations.
 In the remainder of this chapter, I provide a general overview of the subset of the INGO sector I surveyed.
-I then describe how restricted these organizations feel in their target countries and explore factors that are associated with those feelings of restriction, based on an organization's mission, flexibility, and relationship with the government.
+I then analyze how restricted these organizations feel in their target countries and explore factors that are associated with those feelings of restriction, based on an organization's mission, flexibility, and relationship with the government.
 Next, I investigate how INGOs have reacted to changing restrictions and consider what factors are correlated with which types of reactions.
 I conclude by discussing how these results support the implications of my hypotheses and theory.

-## Respondent overview
+# Respondent overview

 Before analyzing INGO perceptions of and responses to government restrictions, it is helpful to first look at the survey's respondents.
 The people who filled out the survey were quite familiar with their organizations' work and had an intimate perspective of their organizations' experiences and strategies.
 More than half of the respondents indicated that they were the executive director, president, secretary general, CEO, or other high-level officer for their organization, and roughly a third were staff members or program officers, with the remainder either public relations officers or receptionists.

-The INGOs that responded to the survey span the globe and work on a wide variety of issues and policies.
+Responding organizations span the globe and work on a wide variety of issues and policies.
 The sample of INGOs have their headquarters spread across 93 different countries (see @fig:hq-countries), with roughly two thirds based in either Europe or the Americas, primarily in the US, UK, and Switzerland (see left panel of @fig:work-hq-regions).

 ![Countries where INGOs are headquartered](../../Output/figures/3-hq-countries){#fig:hq-countries}